Louisiana Paralegal Schools

 Top Law Firms for Paralegal Graduates in Louisiana

-McGlinchey Stafford PLLC represents national and regional clients in commercial and business matters, and has been named one of the Top 5 Law Firms in corporate representation in New Orleans by Corporate Board Member Magazine.
+McGlinchey Stafford PLLC represents national and regional clients in commercial and business matters and has been named one of the Top 5 Law Firms in corporate representation in New Orleans by Corporate Board Member Magazine.
 McGlinchey Stafford develops its professional staff through training, mentoring, and its unique Learning Center to expand skills and knowledge.
 McGlinchey Stafford looks to put “the best people in the right jobs,” including paralegal staff.
 Jones Walker is a growing law firm with offices across the US, including in Louisiana.
 The firm has been recognized by US News, Best’s, American Lawyer Media, and others as one of the top law firms in the country.
 Jones Walker regularly hires paralegals to grow with its practice.
 Morris Bart LLC is a personal injury firm, supported by over 100 non-attorney law professionals.
 Morris Bart welcomes resumes from qualified paralegal candidates at any time.

-Paralegal Schools and Programs in Louisiana
+Not-for-Profit Paralegal Schools and Programs in Louisiana

 An asterisk indicates that one or more of the school’s programs have been approved by the American Bar Association (ABA).